Ghulam Ishaq Khan Institute of Engineering Sciences and Technology: Faculty of Computer Science and Engineering

 The Faculty offers courses leading to Bachelor's (BS) in Computer Engineering, Artificial Intelligence, Data Science, and Computer Science.
-It also offers a Master's (MS) and a Doctor of Philosophy (Ph.D.)
-Degrees in Computer Systems Engineering.
+It also offers a Master's and a Ph.D. in Computer Systems Engineering.

 On 6 July 2020, Ghulam Ishaq Khan Institute of Engineering Sciences and Technology, in collaboration with Huawei, launched its Bachelor of Science program in Artificial Intelligence.

-Ghulam Ishaq Khan Institute introduced its programs of Data Science in 2021 and Cyber Security in 2022.
+The institute introduced its programs of Data Science in 2021 and Cyber Security in 2022.